diem/website/docs/wallet-app/storage-mod.md

 ### User

 User table stores all information related to the user’s identity, registration, and KYC information.
-On user registration, username and password information are stored.
+On user registration, username, and password information are stored.
 KYC information such as full name, dob, address, and phone number are also stored during the registration process.

 ### Account

 While the user table deals with a user’s identification and login information, the account table purely deals with the user’s transactions.
 Each user has an account, in which all transactions and balances are stored.
 There is a special case for the admin user, who does not have any corresponding account.
 Currently each user has a single account, but the wallet could be extended for a user to hold multiple accounts.
 Another special case is the inventory account, which doesn’t have any corresponding user.

 ### Transaction